Blog Article

 • Agility – Both Department of Homeland Security (DHS) Chief Learning and Engagement Officer Clothilda ‘Clo’ Taylor and Elizabeth Kolmstetter, Director, Talent Strategy and Engagement at the National Aeronautics and Space Administration (NASA) shared that their workforces need to pivot from one priority to another, depending on current events and directives from the administration.

-• Communication – Raymond Limon, Chief Human Capital Officer at U.S. Department of the Interior, shared that, like many other organizations, he had been challenged to develop a way to maintain communication across many different divisions within a highly-diverse workforce.
+• Communication – Raymond Limon, Chief Human Capital Officer at U.S. Department of the Interior, shared that, like many other organizations, he had been challenged to develop a way to maintain communication across many different divisions within the workforce.
 More specifically, he spoke about the challenge of reaching out to people who work in the wilderness and ensuring that communications from the highest levels of his agency were accessible to people who were just getting started in their careers as civil servants.

 For these and other challenges, the panel shared several innovative solutions that have helped them overcome these challenges for the good of the American people, for example:

-• Internal job boards – While it was emphasized that having one government-wide job board would not meet the diverse needs of the various agencies’ missions, the panelists agreed that unified, agency-wide internal job boards, that enable current civil servants to express their interest in new and emerging opportunities and potentially pitch new positions, was extremely valuable for closing identified skill gaps.
+• Internal job boards – While it was emphasized that having one government-wide job board would not meet the needs of the various agencies’ missions, the panelists agreed that unified, agency-wide internal job boards, that enable current civil servants to express their interest in new and emerging opportunities and potentially pitch new positions, was extremely valuable for closing identified skill gaps.

 • Job swapping – The practice of exchanging workers within a division, an agency, or even across agencies for a period of 90 – 180 days not only helps to bridge skill gaps, but is an effective tool to motivate, retain, and upskill Federal employees.
 Also, in many cases, this option can be accomplished without incurring additional cost to the respective agencies.

 • Succession planning – Unlike the accepted ‘just in case’ contingency succession planning, which involves identifying an individual who can take over a position if it were to be suddenly vacated, innovative succession planning must consider envisioned future needs and the competencies required to meet those needs.
-Then, individuals can be identified for development in advance of the actual need.
+Then individuals can be identified for development in advance of the actual need.

 After the moderator, Debra Eshelman, Managing Director of People & Performance Consulting at Management Concepts wrapped up the panel discussion and opened the floor to questions from the audience, Steve Maier, President of the sponsor organization, Management Concepts thanked Terry Gerton, President, and CEO of the host, National Academy of Public Administration, the panelists, and the audience for their time and participation.
 It was an exceptionally thought-provoking discussion that provided practical tips for all.